prometheusresearch/baseline-codebase/src/rex.instrument/test/test_instrument.rst

         value is not expected
       test '#/definitions/groupType/enum' failed on '#/pages/0/questions/0/type':
         value is not expected
+      test '#/definitions/descriptionType/enum' failed on '#/pages/0/questions/0/type':
+        value is not expected

     >>> question['type'] = 'date'
     >>> instrument = Instrument(id="i", version=1,